suleymanarslan/notebook/maps-of-meaning.md

 * There might be more than one form of truth. **Pragmatic truth** is deeper than scientific truth.
 * Pragmatic truth is the truths that enable you to act in a manner that best, improves the probability -rougly speaking- of your existence and your reproduction maximally.
 * **Chaos** is the place you end up when what you're doing and the world stop matching.
+* Great dramas are more than real.
+They are hyperreal.

 ##